karno-bh/crosswordist/README.md

 To run the application you need to provide an index file (compressed bitmaps by word lengths).
 This index file should be prepared before.
 Thus, the application runs in two modes.
 Firstly, the index file should be prepared and then this file should be used for crossword generation.
 For both modes index file is mandatory.
-To prepare an index file you need to have file with words.
-Words' file should be provided by external sources and not included. **Note**, a file of words should be in upper case and each word is a line in a file.
+To prepare an index file you need to have a file with words.
+Words' file should be provided by external sources and not is included. **Note**, a file of words should be in upper case and each word is a line in a file.
 ```shell
 # File names are given for example